 “Mom, are you awake?
 Can we talk?”
 The tone of his voice instantly told me something was wrong.
 He shared what had happened that night at his friend’s house as he laid down beside me.
 I listened, and then I prayed with him.

 As we ended our conversation, my son got up from the bed and turned to me, “I left early because I knew I needed to talk to you.
 I knew I needed my mom.
 Thanks for listening!”

 With my heart full and the tears of sadness turned to joy, I knew that the Lord was at work.

-He placed those words on Connor’s lips because He knew I needed to hear them.
+He placed those words on my son’s lips because He knew I needed to hear them.
 Our God is the Great Comforter even as our seasons of life change.
 In the Sermon on the Mount, Jesus spoke these words to the crowd, “Blessed are those who mourn, for they shall be comforted.”
 (Matthew 5:4) The comfort God brought me that evening was in the form of a 17-year-old boy.

 Even though my boys are older and starting to sprout their wings, they still need me.
 They still need my hugs, and they still need me to listen to them.
 Most importantly, they still need me to pray for and over them.